An Efficient Learning Method to Connect Observables

-We also compare with the inversion Eq.~\eqref{eq:inversion}, where the simple inversion is possible with a single varied parameter $V_0$.
+We also compare our emulator to the direct inversion Eq.~\eqref{eq:inversion}, when the simple inversion is possible with a single varied parameter $V_0$.
 From the inset of the figure, we already notice a significant improvement in the scattering region.
 This is because the boundary condition heavily suppresses the $V_0$ dependence of discrete scattering eigenvalues~\cite{Luscher:1990ux}.
 Inverting this almost flat dependence will significantly amplify any numerical difference in Eq.~\eqref{eq:inversion} when emulating the energy levels.
 Only our new emulator can hold up in this simple toy test.
 We conclude that our MEP emulator is the only existing solution in some highly non-linear regions.